Last updated: 13 April 2026

 Industry Data and Benchmarking

-This matters because using a pub profit margin calculator tells you what your numbers are — but ALMR data tells you what they should be and what other independent operators running similar estates are achieving.
+This matters because using a pub profit margin calculator tells you what your numbers are — but ALMR data tells you what they should be and what other independent operators running similar estates are actually achieving.

 Tied Pub Agreements and ALMR Advocacy